grogersstephen/range.dart/README.md

 Simple package to work with ranges in dart.

-A Range has two endpoints denoted by class members 'a' and 'b'.
-A DoubleRange and IntRange are provided.
+A Range has two endpoints which implement `Comparable` denoted by class members 'a' and 'b'. \
+Classes DoubleRange and IntRange are provided.

 # Instantiation
 A Range can be instantiated by providing the endpoints as arguments to a class which extends Range.